 Gmail is one of the best apps, regardless of what platform you prefer.
 Google has figured out how to do email the right way with its Gmail application, and you get many different tools at your disposal.
 And you aren't even limited to just using your Gmail account in the app, as there is no support for the likes of Outlook, Yahoo, or other IMAP/POP accounts.

-Microsoft Office was once thought of as an afterthought, but no more, as Microsoft has put in the time to make this app great.
+Microsoft Outlook was once thought of as an afterthought, but no more, as Microsoft has put in the time to make this app great.
 The Focused inbox lets you worry about the important stuff while including a calendar client and OneDrive file manager in a single app.
 Outlook makes it easy to keep your day organized and making sure you'll never miss a thing.

 Get on the road

 Unless you have lived in the same place for the last 15-20 years, chances are that you don't remember the right road to take to get somewhere new.
 Or maybe you need to get a ride from the train station to the hotel and you didn't rent a car and don't want to hail a cab.
 These traveling apps make it easy to do anything that you need to do, and then some.

 When it comes to getting to your destination, there is no app better for navigating than Google Maps.
 The service is one of the most accurate mapping apps available and includes additional information such as real-time transit updates.
 A recent update even makes it possible to order an Uber or Lyft if you need a ride somewhere.

 With almost 7 million downloads, it's easy to understand why Uber has taken over the world of ridesharing.
 The service is available in more than 600 cities, and it's easier than ever to have someone pick you up without hailing a cab or taking the bus.